Ontario Works is one of the social assistance programs from the Ontario Government.

 The first $200 received in a month will not count towards your OW financial assistance.
 In other words, it will not reduce your payments.
 After this, each additional dollar will reduce your support payments by 50 percent.

-The government has not announced any proposed increases to the Ontario Works payment for 2021.
+The government has not announced any proposed increases to the Ontario Works payment for 2023.
+This makes five years since the last increase in 2018.

-The last increases to Ontario Works rates were in 2018.
-There have been plans to reform the various social assistance programs by the government, but there are no mention of increasing the rates for now.
+The last increases in Ontario Works rates were in 2018.
+There have been plans to reform the various social assistance programs by the government, but there is no mention of increasing the rates for now.

 In February 2021, the Ontario Government announced it has started working with its municipal partners to better connect people with the supports they need.